BillySampleCode/billysamplecode-markDownTest/README.md

 Using emoji:
 You can add emoji to your writing by typing :EMOJICODE:, a colon followed by the name of the emoji.
 For a full list of available emoji and codes see: [the Emoji-Cheat-Sheet](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md)

+Paragraphs:
+You can create a new paragraph by leaving a blank line between lines of text.

+Footnotes:
+You can add footnotes to your content by using this bracket syntax:

+Here is a simple footnote[^1].

+A footnote can also have multiple lines[^2].

+[^1]: My reference.

+[^2]: To add line breaks within a footnote, prefix new lines with 2 spaces.
+  This is a second line.